This is the Best Harry Potter Movie, According to Rotten Tomatoes

 After seven films, it all comes down to this… Given the 10-year build-up, it would have been so easy for The Deathly Hallows: Part 2 to disappoint.
 That the final film in the series not only lives up to its own hype, but is also ranked the best Harry Potter movie on Rotten Tomatoes, says it all.
 Unexpected heroes are born (stand up Neville, and even more shockingly, Snape), and some are lost (the brief cutaway to the bodies of Lupin and Nymphadora is gut-wrenching) in this truly epic showdown of good-versus-evil.
 It genuinely feels like anything can happen as Hogwarts Castle is reduced to rubble, and beloved characters become unwilling warriors (McGonagall’s thrashing of Snape is just wonderful).
 Although some fans take issue with it, the coda of Harry, Ron and Hermione 19 years later, completing the cycle by accompanying their own kids to Platform 9¾, is pitch perfect.
 After all they’ve been through (particularly in the previous three films), these kids deserve a happy ending.
 And so do we.

-Next, check out every James Bond movie ranked, from worst to best.
+Now that you know the best Harry Potter movie, check out every James Bond movie ranked, from worst to best.